indexdata/yaz4j/README.md

 YAZ Installer (Windows)
 -----------------------

-YAZ Windows installer can be downloaded from [here][4] (select _Windows_ in the _Downloads_ section on the right).
+YAZ Windows installer can be downloaded for [64-bit][9] and [32-bit][10] Windows systems.
+Make sure you choose your architecture correctly and install the latest available version for your system.

 Yaz4j is bundled with the installer: just make sure that during the installation yaz4j box is checked.

 It is also recommended to check the box for updating the `PATH` environment variable with a path to yaz binaries and DLLs.